oOperaho/oOperaho/README.md

 → In the learning process, with a vision for the desktop games and applications market.

-→ I've been creating many games and stories that i intend to share and expand.
+→ I've been creating many games and stories that i aim to share and expand.

 → Studying Python and GDScript.